matheuslenke/Tonto/README.md

 ### ⚙️ Initializing

- * Run `npm run langium:generate` to generate TypeScript code from the grammar definition.
+#### Tasks
- * Run `npm run build` to compile all TypeScript code or `npm run watch` if you want the compiler to work automatically everytime you update your files
+This project defines tasks in order to be easier for vscode to build everything.

- * Press `F5` to open a new window with your extension loaded.
+1. If you want to build all packages in watch mode just press `cmd` + `shift` + `b` or the equivalent command to run the build task.

- * Create a new file with a file name suffix matching your language.
+2. After that, select at the debug tab the `Run Extension` command or press `F5` to run the extension in a sepparate Extension Development Host.

- * Verify that syntax highlighting, validation, completion etc. are working as expected.
+3. Create a new file with a file name suffix `.tonto` and start using Tonto

  ### Packaging the extension